rhobis/FPdust/README.md

 ----

 - Please, report any bug or issue [here](https://github.com/rhobis/fpdust/issues).
-- For more information, please contact the manteiner at `roberto.sichera@unipa.it`.
+- For more information, please contact the maintainer at `roberto.sichera@unipa.it`.